-The Forest Service has supported development of a mapping system used nationally by cooperating agencies and weed management organizations to document distribution of invasive weeds.
+The Forest Service has supported development of a mapping system used nationally by cooperating agencies and weed management organizations to document distribution of invasive species, and has developed an integrated user interface to efficiently collect and map inventory and treatment information for all terrestrial and aquatic invasive species across the National Forest System.
 Additionally, Forest Service scientists developed a test capable of detecting the fungal pathogen that causes white-nose syndrome (WNS) in bats.
 The test is being used to identify infested caves, so that Forest Service and other land managers might selectively restrict access to those caves and mines to help slow the spread of WNS.